 The randomized trials of radiation dose reported by Kuban et al,6 Al-Mamgani et al,5 and Dearnaley et al4 all showed higher levels of late rectal morbidity, particularly bleeding, in the higher dose arms at 5 years.
-We have also seen a small increase in grade \geq 2 rectal morbidity in the high-dose arm of our trial, though not grade \geq 3.
-Surprisingly, a cross-sectional survey of long-term survivors on this study using a more sensitive quality-of-life instrument did not detect more morbidity than the physician-reported morbidity scales used.25 Satisfaction scores were equal and high in both arms of the trial, even when physician-reported morbidity such that this becomes a new "normality."
+We have also seen a small increase in grade ≥ 2 rectal morbidity in the high-dose arm of our trial, though not grade ≥ 3.
+Surprisingly, a cross-sectional survey of long-term survivors on this study using a more sensitive quality-of-life instrument did not detect more morbidity than the physician-reported morbidity scales used.25 Satisfaction scores were equal and high in both arms of the trial, even when physician-reported morbidity was present.
+This implies that patients adapt well with time to chronic morbidity such that this becomes a new "normality."
 Questions regarding sexual function were asked, but these are now recognized to be so prone to bias that the available data have not been presented here.